Renewable Energy Cooperative Partnerships

-The RENCOP’s are at different stages of development and as our approach develops this site will be updated.
-Below you can find more detail in a list providing and an interactive map listing the project partners in each country.
+The RENCOP’s are all at different stages of development and this site will be updated as our approach develops.
+Below you can find a list providing more detail and an interactive map listing the roject partners in each country.

-When you ask a Danish person what is a RENCOP he might say: fællesskaber med fokus på vedvarende energi.
-As we do not all speak Danish, find some information on the Danish Co2mmunity RENCOPs below.
+When you ask a Danish person “What is a RENCOP?” they might say: fællesskaber med fokus på vedvarende energi.
+As we do not all speak Danish, we have provided additional information on the Danish Co2mmunity RENCOPs below.

 RENCOP – Common Purchase of Heat Pumps

-To promote the transition to neutral heating in private homes, Middelfart Municipality is running a campaign to inform citizens on the possibility to purchase heat pumps collectively.
-By purchasing as a group, the citizens can reduce the investment cost of the heat pumps.
+To promote the transition to neutral heating in private homes, Middelfart Municipality is running a campaign to inform citizens on the possibility to collectively purchase heat pumps.
+By purchasing as a group citizens can reduce their individual investment costs towards the heat pumps.

-During these campaigns with approximately 250 citizens attending, Middelfart Municipality offers support and advice for the citizens.
-For example by helping to find different suppliers and ensuring that the whole process goes forward.
-In the end, the citizens of course still have to decide for themselves, which offer they want to take.
+During these campaigns Middelfart Municipality offers support and advice to the approximate 250 attending citizens.
+One example is the Municipality being able to help in finding different suppliers and ensuring that the whole process goes forward.
+In the end, the citizens of course still have to and get to decide for themselves on which offer they want to take.

 RENCOP – Common Purchase of Heat Pumps 2.0

-In the last week of October 2018, the second round of common purchase of heat pumps has started.
-The first meeting was held in Brenderup, a village in Middelfart Municipality and three more meetings will be held in Fredericia, Kolding and Vejen municipalities.
-Some of these municipalities are associated partners in Co2mmunity, and the collaboration is a witness of spreading, and sharing, experiences with Community Energy projects.
+In the last week of October 2018, the second round for the common purchase of heat pumps began.
+The first meeting was held in Brenderup, a village in Middelfart Municipality and three more meetings will be held in Fredericia, Kolding, and Vejen municipalities.
+Some of these municipalities are associated partners in Co2mmunity, and the collaboration is a witness of spreading and sharing experiences with CE projects.

-The 20th of November a meeting was planned in Fredericia, where citizens, interested in a common purchase of heat pumps, could attend the meeting and learn more about it and sign up for the common purchase, if they were interested.
+A meeting was planned in Fredericia on the 20th of November, where citizens interested in a common purchase of heat pumps could attend to not only gain further information on the topic, but also sign up for the common purchase.